 And if you're still wondering whether Estonia is the right choice for your next step in this MUN Planet, check out my article about this amazing country.

-And don't forget to follow them on their Facebook page!
+Visit TartuMUN website and don't forget to follow them on their Facebook page!

 Article written thanks to the help of Tamar Lagurashvili.
 Thanks again!